A simple kit is available that radically improves performance of the Marimba Lumina.

 "I thought the Lumina was really responsive?" you say.
 Indeed it is, but due to budget and design concerns when the initial instruments were made, the CPU that converted the gestures into meaningful MIDI information was already a few years old.
 This CPU can sometimes get overwhelmed with data and the milliseconds will start to add up.
 This CPU was never made available with faster clock speeds.

 A new CPU required significant hardware and software modifications.
 So a scheme was devised to plug a small circuit board with the new CPU directly into the old socket.
-It's been through about a year of beta testing, and it's been holding up very well.
+It's a 4x speed improvement.
+It's been working reliably in every system it's been installed in.

 Why "Quicksilver"?